0xbirch/llm_rag_poc/README.md

 ## 🔍 Project Purpose

-- Integrate OpenAI's GPT-4 API with a custom retrieval layer
+- Integrate LLMs (GPT-4 / Gemini Flash 2.0) with a retrieval layer
 - Load trading signal data (e.g. CSV, SQLite) as external context
 - Build a lightweight local interface for querying trading-related data
 - Evaluate how RAG enhances LLM accuracy and relevance in a financial context